-Located on the site of a former dairy farm, Millbrook has thirty acres devoted to wine grapes: Pinot Noir, Chardonnay, Cabernet France, and an Italian varietal called Tocai Friulano.
+Located on the site of a former dairy farm, Millbrook has 30 acres devoted to wine grapes: Pinot Noir, Chardonnay, Cabernet France, and an Italian variety called Tocai Friulano.

 Millbrook was the first winery in the United States to plant the Tocai Friulano grape.
 I do love anything Italian and the Tocai Friulano was no exception.
 Rich, ripe fruit flavors and a hint of minerality made me want to pair it with some nice Asian food.
 The 2013 Tocai Friulano Proprietor’s Special Reserve was a gold medal winner in the NY Food and Wine competition.

 My tasting was hosted by Jackie, who really knows her stuff.
-Not only that, but she’s fun and vivacious.
-I had one of the most informative tastings ever.
+Not only that, but she was fun and vivacious.
 A graduate of the Culinary Institute of America in Hyde Park, Jackie spent three weeks in Italy as part of her education.
 My kind of girl!

 Dedicated to growing only grapes that are suited for the soil and climate of the region, Millbrook wines have received accolades from top publications such as Wine Spectator, The New York Times, The New York Daily News, Robert Parker’s Wine Advocate, and Bon Appetit.